 What do Classic American Cars and the B&E Boys Office Have in Common?

-Claire Watson, Office Manager at B&E Boys, is not unusual in that her hobbies and interests outside work are important to her.
+Claire Watson, Office Assistant at B&E Boys, is not unusual in that her hobbies and interests outside work are important to her.
 Everybody is the same and our leisure time is precious.
 For Claire and her partner Nigel, their passion is classic cars.

 As classic cars go, they don’t get much more important than a 1970s American Buick Centurion.
 Claire and Nigel take great pride in exhibiting their pride and joy at car shows.
 They are aware that the Buick is a special car, but they weren’t expecting that a journalist from Classic American Car Magazine would be at a show, or that he would be so taken with their Centurion that he would ask he could write an article about the car for the magazine – but that is exactly what happened.